Edward Shils: Career

 A specialist in the thought of sociologist Max Weber, he translated works by Weber and by sociologist Karl Mannheim into English.
 He served with the British Army and the United States Office of Strategic Services during World War II.
 Upon returning to Chicago, he was appointed Associate Professor in 1947, and Professor in 1950.
 In 1971, he was named Distinguished Service Professor.

 For many years, Shils held joint appointments at Chicago and other universities.
 He was: reader in sociology at the London School of Economics from 1946 to 1950; a fellow of King's College, Cambridge, from 1961 to 1970; a fellow of Peterhouse, Cambridge, from 1970 to 1978; and an honorary professor in social anthropology at the University of London from 1971 to 1977.
 He was named an honorary fellow at the London School of Economics in 1972 and an honorary fellow at Peterhouse in 1979.
 He was also a professor at the University of Leiden from 1976 to 1977.

 He attempted to bridge the research traditions of German and American sociology.
 At Chicago, he attracted leading European scholars to teach at the University, including Arnaldo Momigliano, Raymond Aron and the British sinologist Michael Loewe, among others.
 Professor Shils was a member of the American Academy of Arts and Sciences and the American Philosophical Society.

+Edward Shils studied how sacred and ritual elements exist in modern, secular societies.
+He was influenced by the ideas of Emile Durkheim and Max Weber.
+Although he worked with Talcott Parsons in the early 1950s, Shils later criticized Parsons’ abstract systems theory and focused more on symbols, values, and emotions.
+Shils argued that every society has a "sacred center" that represents its main values and collective identity.
+This center is not geographical but symbolic, often connected to elites, institutions, and cultural traditions.
+He also developed a broader idea of charisma, suggesting that it can be linked not only to revolutionary leaders but also to established political authority.
+This “normal charisma” helps to support and legitimize social order.
+Shils' work is known for combining Weberian and Durkheimian ideas in a unique way.